Storing the changes you made to your working tree is known as committing the changes. you can use→ first, to see which

-To help out in awkward cases like this, there is a Git flag for files called skip-worktree - then files are treated as unmodified and Git also refuses to merge those on merge/pull (cf. the section called “SKIP-WORKTREE BIT”).
+To help out in awkward cases like this, there is a Git flag for files called skip-worktree - then files are treated as unmodified and Git also refuses to merge those on merge/pull (cf. git-update-index(1) man-page).
 As another way to tackle cases like this, we have reserved a changelist called ignore-on-commit.
 Any file added to this changelist will automatically be unchecked in the commit dialog.
 You can still commit changes, but you have to select it manually in the commit dialog.